arangodb/kube-arangodb/docs/api/ArangoDeployment.V1.md

 This reduces the number of restarts for upgrading both the server and the operator from two to one.

 Possible Values:
-* always (default) - Restart the member as soon as a configuration change is discovered
+* `"always"` (default) - Restart the member as soon as a configuration change is discovered
-* on-restart - Wait until the next restart to change the member configuration
+* `"on-restart"` - Wait until the next restart to change the member configuration

 ***